mwiseca/Glide-distance-estimator/README.md

 than a altitude.
 Than gives a rough estimate of glide distance in miles.
 2 c files have been added.
 One with fflush(stdin; the other with fpurge(stdin); to clear input buffer with different compilers.
+The .cpp file is all C except the map and map acces and try catch exception.